CRC-FONDA/FORCE2NXF-Rangeland/README.md

 Transformation to nf-core/rangeland was conducted by [Felix Kummer](https://github.com/Felix-Kummer).

-We thank the following people for their extensive assistance in the development of this pipeline: Fabian Lehmann.
+We thank the following people for their extensive assistance in the development of this pipeline: Fabian Lehmann, Katarzyna Ewa Lewinska.

 ## Contributions and Support